ColleagueRiley/OpenGL-Context-Creation/README.md

 ```

 ### glx
-Now it's time to create the attribute for the GL version
+Now it's time to create the attribute array for the GL context creation and load the OpenGL version you want:

 ```c
     i32 context_attribs[7] = { 0, 0, 0, 0, 0, 0, 0 };
     context_attribs[0] = GLX_CONTEXT_PROFILE_MASK_ARB;